destel/rill/README.md

 with almost zero orchestration, just by dividing the slice into n chunks and assigning each chunk to a separate goroutine.

 Because of the reasons mentioned above and to manage users' expectations, rill does not provide functions that operate directly on slices.
+It's main focus is streaming.
 However, slices can still be used with rill by converting them to and from channels, and leveraging ordered transformations when necessary.
-See [example](https://pkg.go.dev/github.com/destel/rill#example-package-Slices)

 Another limitation of rill is that it does not provide a way to create a global worker pool for the entire pipeline.
 Each stage of the pipeline must have at least one alive goroutine to keep the whole pipeline running.